About Public Schools

 From school to school, differences in quality are low.
 On the 2006 PISA, Russia ranked below average in both within-school variance and school-to-school variance of results.
 It is not customary to rank or assess public schools by excellence from school to school.
 Emphasis is on the performance of the school system as a whole.
 Schools may, however, offer specific specializations, for example, in art, a specific foreign language, or a sport.

 If enrolling in public school, the school is chosen based on proximity to the home.
 You can, however, choose any public school in Moscow.
 Priority is given to children who live close to the school, and those who have older siblings at the school.
 Beyond that, space is assigned on a first-come, first-serve basis, with wait-listing possible.

-Students are accepted into first grade beginning at age 6 1/2.
+Students are accepted into first grade beginning at age six and half.
 Parents must present their own and the children’s passports with valid long-term visas, and registration paperwork for an address in Moscow, or ideally, in the immediate vicinity of the school.
 In addition, a medical card is required for the child.
 This is a standard document that can be obtained at any public clinic for a small fee; or from the nurse at the child’s kindergarten or pre-school, if applicable.

 If you move to Moscow in the middle of the year, the process is the same – visit the school office with the required paperwork, and your child can begin attending school as soon as the next day.